 ECE 530 DIGITAL HARDWARE DESIGN (3-0-3)(F).
 Advanced topics in digital system design emphasizing the specification and design of complex digital hardware systems.
 Applications include design of synchronous state machines, asynchronous digital systems, and simple digital control circuits using hardware descriptive languages for field programmable gate arrays and complex programmable logic.

 ECE 532 (CS 541) COMPUTER ARCHITECTURE (3-0-3)(S).
 Structure of computer systems using processors, memories, input/output (I/O) devices as building blocks.
 Computer system instruction set design and implementation, including memory hierarchies, microprogramming, pipelining and multiprocessors.
 Issues and tradeoffs involved in the design of computer system architectures with respect to the design of instruction sets.
 Applications of hardware description languages (HDL) in the design of computer systems.
 May be taken for CS or ECE credit, but not both.
-PREREQ for CS 541: CS 117 or CS 121, and ECE 330; or regular admission to Doctor of Philosophy in Computing or Master of Science in Computer Science.
-PREREQ for ECE 532: CS 121 and ECE 330.
+PREREQ for CS 541: regular admission to Doctor of Philosophy in Computing or Master of Science in Computer Science.

 ECE 533 EMBEDDED AND PORTABLE COMPUTING SYSTEMS (3-0-3)(F/S).
 Comparison of commercially available microcontrollers and their use in embedded communications and control applications.
 Power consumption, software development, interprocessor communication, and interfacing with sensors, actuators, and input/output devices.
 Use of microcontroller cores implemented in programmable logic devices as an alternative to hardwired microcontrollers.
 An embedded system project is designed and built.